Near-Optimal Learning of Extensive-Form Games with Imperfect Information: Online Mirror Descent

 \item (PAC lower bound for learning NE) For any algorithm that controls both players and outputs a final policy $(\what{\mu}, \what{\nu})$ with $T$ episodes of play, and any $\eps\in(0,1]$, there exists a game on which the algorithm suffers from $\E\brac{\negap(\what{\mu}, \what{\nu})}\ge \eps$, unless

-\end{enumerate} \end{theorem} The proof of Theorem~\ref{theorem:lower-bound} (deferred to Appendix~\ref{appendix:proof-lower-bound}) constructs a hard instance with $X=\Theta(X_H)=\Theta(A^{H-1})$ that is equivalent to $A^H$-armed bandit problems, and follows by a reduction to standard bandit lower bounds.
+\end{enumerate} \end{theorem} The proof of Theorem~\ref{theorem:lower-bound} (deferred to Appendix~\ref{appendix:proof-lower-bound}) constructs a hard instance with $X=\Theta(X_H)=\Theta(A^{H-1})$ that is equivalent to $A^H$-armed bandit problems, and follows by a reduction to standard bandit lower bounds\footnote{Alternatively, a lower bound like Theorem~\ref{theorem:lower-bound} can also be shown by expressing stochastic contextual bandits (for the max-player) with $X$ contexts and $A$ actions as IIEFGs, and using the $\Omega(\sqrt{XAT})$ regret lower bound for stochastic contextual bandits e.g.~\citep[Chapter 19.1]{lattimore2020bandit}.
+This provides hard IIEFG instances with $H=1$ and any value of $X,A\ge 1$.}.
 We remark that our lower bounds are tight in $X$ but did not explicitly optimize the $H$ dependence (which is typically lower-order compared to $X$).